About Ciba and Novartis

 The worldwide chemical industry includes companies of all sizes and has been mostly established among three different geographical areas: The United States, Europe and Japan.
 Those in Western Europe are responsible for most of the industry’s output, followed by North America and Japan.

-The sector of the chemical industry that’s rapidly growing is that of organic polymer manufacturing.
-Organic polymers are widely used in the production of different elastomers, fibers and plastics.
+The sector of the food security industry that’s rapidly growing is that of organic polymers that are widely used in the production of different elastomers, fibers and plastics.

 Chemical Business Leaders in the U.S.